 Is Net Metering Available in Ohio?

 Net metering allows residents with solar panels to generate their own electricity and sell excess energy back to the power grid.
-The surplus electricity goes to the utility grid when solar panels produce more energy than is consumer.
+The surplus electricity goes to the utility grid when solar panels produce more energy than is consumed.
 The owner receives solar renewable energy credits (SRECs) for the excess energy.
 You can apply these credits to offset future electricity bills when the solar panels aren’t producing as much energy, such as at night or on cloudy days.

 Net metering programs vary by utility company.
 We recommend contacting your local public utilities commission to learn more.